Docker User Guide: A Quick Reference

 - Layer: Read-only files to provision the system

-- Image: Read only layer that is the base of the image
+- Image: Read-only layer that is the base of an image

 - Container: A runnable instance of the image

-We have covered all the basics of Docker in this cheat sheet.
-If you want to start learning DevOps in depth then check out the DevOps Certification by Intellipaat.
+We have covered all the basics of Docker in this Docker cheat sheet.
+If you want to start learning DevOps in-depth, then check out the DevOps certification training offered by Intellipaat.